HenrikHStormyhr/HHS-Masters-Thesis/README.md

 ### TAN Method Code

 The TAN method code was implemented from this paper [1].
 This paper contains mistakes which our thesis solves.
+Microsoft Copilot [2] and OpenAI ChatGPT [3] was used to generate a lot of the code.

 [1] M. T. Elkandoz and W. Alexan, ‘Logistic Tan Map Based Audio Stegano graphy,’ in 2019International Conference on Electrical and Computing Tech nologies and Applications (ICECTA), Nov.
 2019, pp. 1–5.
 DOI: 10.1109/ ICECTA48151.2019.8959683.
 [Online].
 Available: https://ieeexplore.ieee.org/document/8959683

+ [2] Microsoft_Corporation, Microsoft Copilot: Your AI companion, en-us.
+[Online].
+Available: https://copilot.microsoft.com

+ [3] OpenAI, IntroducingChatGPT, en-US, Nov.2022.
+[Online].
+Available: https://openai.com/index/chatgpt/